netdata/netdata/collectors/plugins.d/README.md

 `CLABEL_COMMIT` indicates that all labels were defined and the chart can be updated.

 #### FUNCTION

+The plugin can register functions to Netdata, like this:

 > FUNCTION [GLOBAL] "name and parameters of the function" timeout "help string for users"